ru-ab/rsschool-devops-course-software-tasks/README.md

-# Task 8: Grafana Installation and Dashboard Creation
+# Task 9: Alertmanager Configuration and Verification

 This repository contains a Jenkinsfile for automating the deployment of Prometheus and Grafana.